 During World War II, Lieutenant Harer flew 31 combat missions in the European Theater of Operations.
 He was awarded the Distinguished Flying Cross, and the Air Medal with three oak leaf clusters.

 Following the war, Richard Harer returned to his studies, now at the University of Toledo, Toledo, Ohio.
 He was a member of the Sigma Beta Phi (ΣΒΦ) fraternity, the American Society of Mechanical Engineers, and the Engine Club.
+He earned a master’s degree in mechanical engineering from the California Institute of Technology, and a second master’s degree in systems management from the University of Southern California.

 On 21 January 1948, Lieutenant Harer married Miss Barbara Alice Heesen at Lucas, Ohio.
 They would have four children.